 It features intelligent talks with the four amazing entrepreneurs– Luvvie Ajayi, Lisa Price, Melissa Butler, & Tonya Rapley.
 These are actual people with real-life experience of how to break out of the norm.
 This is another testimony of the successes of Black Women in Entrepreneurship.

 Looking forward to proving her worth, a daughter stands up to take control of her Father’s company.
 Her father, Chief Ernest Obiagu steps down due to health problems.
 Because of the father’s incapacity to run the business, all is left in the hands of Adaeze Obiagu and her brother, Godswill Obiagu.

 This blockbuster movie features Nigeria’s very own Genevieve Nnaji who also directed the movie.
 Other cast members include Pete Edochie, Nkem Owoh, Onyeka Onwenu, Peter Okoye, Chibuzor Azubuike (also known as Phyno) & Kanayo O. Kanayo.
 Lionheart is a Nigerian movie, which premiered at the 2018 Toronto International Film Festival in Canada.

 Lionheart tells us about a big transport company in the eastern part of the country, Nigeria.
-Chief Obiagu loves Adaeze due to her bravery, intelligence, & skill in running a business effectively.
+Chief Obiagu loves Adaeze since she is brave, intelligent, & skilled in running a business effectively.